chronicleprotocol/documentation/docs/hackathons/Previous/eth-global-brussels-hackathon.md

 To kiss yourself, i.e., `msg.sender`, please check out the following guide, **[Getting Read Access to Contracts](../../Developers/Guides/whitelistAddress.md)**.

-**Please note that this is a mandatory step in ordr to be able to read from Chronicle Oracles.**
+**Please note that this is a mandatory step in order to be able to read from Chronicle Oracles.**
 :::